JakubHK/e-com-vite-django/docs/README.md

 Static files:
 - Built via Vite to `static/dist` and collected to `/app/staticfiles`.
 - Served by Nginx from `/staticfiles/` (read-only volume mount).
+- Django WhiteNoise CompressedManifest storage is enabled for hashed assets and safe fallbacks; in production Nginx is the primary static server while WhiteNoise ensures manifest correctness.

 ## 5) CI/CD Pipeline (GitHub Actions → GHCR → SSH → Docker Compose)